 Buying a house is not something people jump into quickly and without much thought.
 Most of us spend months or even years agonizing over the decision, trying to decide whether it’s the right time and the right thing to do.
 For it is, after all, a huge, long-term financial commitment, and the whole buying process is complex and often protracted.
 It’s natural and understandable, then, if you’re hesitant to take the plunge.
-So to help you out, we offer these 6 signs you are ready to buy a house in Los Angeles.
+So to help you out, we offer these 6 signs you are ready to buy a house in Riverside.

 1. You’re Ready to Stay Put